LAIR-Lab/mp_ros2/README.md

 - [ ] AutoFlip
 - [ ] MediaSequence
 - [ ] YouTube 8M

+## Future Functionalities
+- TBD

+## Known Bugs
+- Alignment issues of the landmark and its x and y pixels, especially at greater distances (>1m).
+- Node does not determine difference between foreground and background depths when a shadow occurs.
+Example, when the hand is in front of the face, the face landmarks are erroneously given the hand's depth and should be given a fallback value within the planar range of the face.

 <!-- GETTING STARTED -->
 ## Getting Started